prajinkhadka/prajinkhadka.github.io/_posts/2025-05-08-using-rust-in-java.md

 cargo build --release --target x86_64-apple-darwin
 ```

-The native compiled library librust_json_parser.dylib can then be loaded into the Java application.
+The native compiled library `librust_json_parser.dylib` can then be loaded into the Java application.

-## ✅ Summary
+## Summary

 - Jackson is great for most use cases but starts to struggle with large real-time JSON parsing workloads.
 - Rust + simd-json can give massive performance improvements.
-- With JNI, you can get the best of both worlds: Java ecosystem + Rust speed.
+- With JNI, we can get the best of both worlds: Java ecosystem + Rust speed.
 - JNI is low-level and requires caution — but it's a powerful tool when performance truly matters.